 Deep links can be deployed across any marketing mix, including banner ads, video, email campaigns, and partner marketing activity.
 These tactics help brands and partners see their true marketing impact on any customer journey that involves these forms of media.

 With the explosion of m-commerce transactions, the ability to capture and integrate a comprehensive set of performance data across all channels and platforms has become essential.
 You need a solution that can facilitate seamlessly incorporating partner marketing data into multi-touch attribution modeling.
 For example, with the Performance Horizon/Branch integration, it’s easy to collect all of the necessary data and then process it to deliver the essential measurement and insights for a given channel.
-To begin, Branch’s People-Based Attribution Engine provides compelling user data that far outperforms legacy attribution providers’ fingerprinting and cookie-based attribution strategies in terms of both accuracy and usefulness.
+To begin, Branch’s attribution engine provides compelling user data that far outperforms legacy attribution providers’ point-in-time modeling and cookie-based attribution strategies in terms of both accuracy and usefulness.
 Performance Horizon’s APIs also enable you to deliver partner marketing data to a data warehouse and attribution platform, allowing information to be united into a single source of truth.

 These advanced capabilities help marketers measure across the full suite of channels and partners that they use to engage customers.
 By leveraging these tools, you can understand the true role of partner marketing in all customer journeys—not just conversions attributed to the channel.
 No longer will partner contributions to incremental sales be questioned.